 If you are looking for a multi-day tour in England, that takes in a few of the above list of things to do, check out these:

 3-Day Yorkshire Dales And The Peak District: This three-day tour takes in the Peak District National Park, incredible beaches and Whitby, which inspired Bram Stoker and features in Dracula.

 Lake District 3-Day Tour: Explore the Lake District National Park on this three-day trip.
-You will see beautiful scenes, as well as discovering castle ruins and Wordsworth’s Dove Cottage.
+You will see beautiful scenes, as well as discovering stone circles and waterfalls.

 Devon and Cornwall 5 Day Tour: Spend five incredible days exploring the south-west of England.
 You will explore ancient castles, see landscapes that inspired Rosamunde Pilcher and see the beautiful Dartmoor National Park.